jiyorude/vertice/README.md

 Simply extract the files from the download, place your Quake III Arena maps inside the `input` folder and run the executable.
 Vertice is able to spot the difference between `.bsp` and `.pk3` files and can work with both of them.
 Vertice can also recognize multiple `.bsp` files inside a `.pk3` archive.
 Depending on the amount of maps and processing power of your computer, the time needed to generate the data may vary, but in most cases shouldn't take longer than a few seconds.
 Once completed, a pdf containing all of the data will be generated in the `output` folder for further use.

-Another way to run vertice is by installing it as a PyPi package and run the algorithm by typing `vertice_run` in your terminal window.
+Another way to run vertice is by installing it as a PyPi package and running the algorithm through a specific run command.

 The third and last way to use vertice is by cloning the repository and installing the dependencies.
 You need to make sure that you have a recent version of [Python](https://www.python.org/downloads/) installed (Preferably >= 3.8).
 You will need `pip` as well in order to download a number of required dependencies.
 If you download Python from the original Python Foundation Website, pip will automatically be installed.